Zongo Comics: Jimbo

-Gary Panter's graphic novel Jimbo in Purgatory is thought of as #8 in this series but it was not published by Zongo.
+Gary Panter's graphic novel Jimbo in Purgatory (Fantagraphics, 2004) is thought of as #8 in this series but it was not published by Zongo.

-The Museum of Contemporary Art, Los Angeles (MOCA) displayed Gary Panter's work, including his Jimbo series as part of the Masters of American Comics exhibition.
+The Museum of Contemporary Art, Los Angeles (MOCA) displayed Gary Panter's work, including his Jimbo series, as part of the "Masters of American Comics" exhibition.
 The exhibition was held from November 20, 2005, through March 12, 2006.
-The Masters of American Comics explored the rise of newspaper comic strips and comic books while considering their artistic development throughout the century.
+The "Masters of American Comics" explored the rise of newspaper comic strips and comic books while considering their artistic development throughout the century.

 Postcards of the covers of Gary Panter's Jimbo comics were available in the MOCA gift shop.

-During the 1995 San Diego Comic-Con the Bongo Comics booth gave out three Zongo Comic 1-1/2 promo buttons.
+During the 1995 San Diego Comic-Con the Bongo Comics booth gave out three Zongo Comic 1-1/2" promo buttons.